nifoc/dotfiles/README.md

 ## Installation

 ⚠️ I have switched to a combination of `nix-darwin` and `home-manager`.
-The installation instructions below only do not work that setup.
+The installation instructions below do not work that setup.

 ```bash
 # nix